 You can think of the fractions from probability as expressing a pair of counting problems: how many ways can we get what we want vs. how many outcomes there are total.
 The fundamental theorems of probability can also be built from this basic idea, and we'll do so in this course.
 For now, let's try solving a few more problems by just counting; it can be more powerful than you think!

 Suppose you throw a pair of standard six-sided dice, one red and one blue.

-How many different outcomes are possible if you're rolling the two the dice from the last question and if you don't care about the numbers adding up to any particular sum?
+How many different outcomes are possible if you're rolling the two dice from the last question and if you don't care about the sum of the outcomes?